bitcodenetwork/docker-node-sdk/README.md

 For the time being, you can use the reference to the docker api to define parameters in the SDK, you can adjust the parameters used with the parameters in the SDK.

 ## Container
+Returns a list of containers.
+For details on the format, see the [inspect endpoint](https://docs.docker.com/reference/api/engine/version/v1.47/#tag/Container/operation/ContainerInspect).

+Note that it uses a different, smaller representation of a container than inspecting a single container.
+For example, the list of linked containers is not propagated.

 - [Get Container List](https://docs.docker.com/reference/api/engine/version/v1.47/#tag/Container/operation/ContainerList)
 - [Create Container](https://docs.docker.com/reference/api/engine/version/v1.47/#tag/Container/operation/ContainerList)
 - [Inspect a container](https://docs.docker.com/reference/api/engine/version/v1.47/#tag/Container/operation/ContainerInspect)